bhopkinsnc/ccoe-training-ansible/labs/2.hello_inventory/README.md

 docker stop cent01 cent02 suse01
 ```

-Stop conntainers, note that if you did not do the extra credit cent02
+Stop containers note that if you did not do the extra credit cent02

 ```bash
 cent01